yl2811-cmd/Showheel/wwwroot/story-engl.md

 Original: The wrench "flew over the workbench and over Edmund's tool rack"—implying a flight distance of several meters.
 The 13-year-old girl's explosive force while on a low stool caused the wrench to hit the support pole several meters away precisely—too low.
 New version: The stool was originally next to the spare parts rack (because the spare parts box was above the rack).
-The wrench flew only an arm's length after being released.
-Close-range impact + anchor bolts that had been loose for six months = reasonable cause of collapse.
+The wrench flew only an arm's length after slipping from his grasp.
+Close-range impact + anchor bolts that had been loose for six months = the collapse was reasonable.
-The weight of the causal chain shifts from "how far the wrench flew" to "how long the bolt was loose"— This reinforces the systemic factor of "the maintenance void after Edmund's departure."
+The weight of the causal chain shifts from "how far the wrench flew" to "how long the bolt was loose"— This reinforces the systemic factor of "maintenance void after Edmund's departure."

 The anchor bolts of this spare parts rack were last inspected when Edmund was alive.
 Six months after he passed away, no one took over the inspection.
 It wasn't Anna's responsibility—it was a gaping hole in the entire Eagle's Nest maintenance schedule.
 Edmund was gone, and his responsibilities wouldn't automatically be taken over.
 The bolts had loosened.